 Eaton: Making sense of UPS investment

-Today's UPSs offer high-efficiency power protection for data centres says Eaton Electrical's Alex Hanoumis.
+Today's UPSs offer high-efficiency power protection for data centers says Eaton Electrical's Alex Hanoumis.

-Data centres have become a cornerstone of everyone’s lives whether they realise it or not.
+Data Centers have become a cornerstone of everyone’s lives whether they realise it or not.

-All of this has reinforced the importance of data centre reliability and uptime.
-Data centres are no longer a cost center, rather a strategic asset to attract or retain customers.
+All of this has reinforced the importance of data center reliability and uptime.
+Data Centers are no longer a cost center, rather a strategic asset to attract or retain customers.

 However, despite their best efforts to achieve 'five nines' availability, businesses remain vulnerable to a variety of threats.
 Key among these threats are issues affecting electrical power systems.

-Data centres rely on a continuous supply of clean electricity.
-However, anything from a subtle power system design flaw to a failure in the electrical grid can easily bring down even the most modern and sophisticated data centre.
+Data Centers rely on a continuous supply of clean electricity.
+However, anything from a subtle power system design flaw to a failure in the electrical grid can easily bring down even the most modern and sophisticated data center.

 However, electrical power anomalies can affect how sensitive electronic equipment operates up to and including component outages that may have significant impacts on an entire enterprise.

-Data centres utilise UPS equipment to protect against power anomalies.
+Data Centers utilise UPS equipment to protect against power anomalies.
 Such systems cleanse 'dirty' electrical systems and provide emergency power during outages.

-Data centres with UPS systems that have been installed for 10 years or more will typically be transformer based with last generation power conversion circuits.
+Data Centers with UPS systems that have been installed for 10 years or more will typically be transformer based with last generation power conversion circuits.